CIT28/files/w9/ps2p2.md

 ## CS50 Problem Set 2 - Happy to Connect
-# Part 2
+# Part 2 (1 of 2)

 ## Setup
-- Create a folder ps2 at the same level as ps1 and ps0, then inside ps2 folder create another folder named connect and then inside that folder create a file named schema.sql and README.md, then commit with message:
+- Create a new folder inide of the ps2 at the same level as atl, then create another folder named connect and then inside that folder create a file named schema.sql and README.md, then commit with message:
     - **COMMIT MESSAGE - "connect ready"**

 ## Problem to Solve